 Abbie was initially diagnosed in December 2002 and relapsed in July 2003, with the cancer having also spread to her bones and bone marrow, and a secondary tumour in her abdomen.
 Abbie responded well to the heavyweight treatment she underwent – intensive induction chemotherapy, high dose chemotherapy, stem cell transplant, radiotherapy and Retinoic acid and was declared free of disease in January 2004.

 In March 2005 Abbie suddenly started limping and was eventually diagnosed with a stress fracture in her left ankle.
 Sadly it failed to heal and subsequent investigations in June 2005 showed a relapse in her bone marrow.
 After several more rounds of chemotherapy and MIBG treatment with stem cell rescue in January 2006 her parents were hopeful that Abbie would go into remission.
 However a scan in April 2006 showed the cancer was back.
 Abbie had a few months of relatively good health but by July 2006 her condition began to rapidly deteriorate and she died at home on September 11th at 7.36am.

 Abbie’s journey inspired the charity to fight to improve the outlook and treatment options for children with cancer.
 Their supporters have run marathons, cycled hundreds of miles, arranged wine-tastings, baked cakes and much, much more.
-The charity has raised an incredible £450,000 to date, with the majority of this supporting the ICR’s Professor Louis Chesler.
+The charity has raised over £700,000 to date, with the majority of this supporting the ICR’s Professor Louis Chesler.

 Professor Chesler and his team are working to incorporate simple blood tests into the clinic so that all children with cancer can have their cancer diagnosed quickly and accurately, with genetic alterations driving their cancers easily identified and the best possible treatment plans selected as a result.
 Through their funding of this research, Abbie’s Fund strives to save the lives of more children and spare them from the repeated tests Abbie had to endure.